Psychology

 Ever notice that sluggish feeling in a windowless conference room?
 Or that energy surge when you step outside on a bright morning?
 Your brain is responding to light in ways science is just beginning to understand.

-Here’s what shocked me: we spend 90% of our time indoors.
-Yet we ignore how light shapes our thinking, memory, and performance.
-After testing different office setups for six months, I discovered something wild.
-The lighting in your workspace affects your brain more than coffee ever could.
+Here’s what many people overlook: we spend about 90% of our time indoors.
+Yet we rarely consider how light shapes our thinking, memory, and performance.
+The lighting in your workspace can influence your focus and mood more than most people realize.

 How Light Rewires Your Brain Chemistry